BrianMurphyEcon/PredictivePolicing/README.md

 ```
 This will:

 - Load the raw CSV file
 - Clean and standardize column names
-- Remove non-ASCII characters
 - Export the cleaned dataset as a Stata `.dta` file

 ---